 Living in the city usually means that your children don’t have a backyard to run around in.
-Some apartment complexes have their own playground, but it can be small and crowded with the other kids living there.
-Sure, small parks are an abundance in New York, but what are some of the best parks to go to that your kids will surely enjoy?
+Some apartment complexes have their own playground, but it can be small and crowded considering the other kids living there.
+Sure, New York has an abundance of small parks, but what are some of the best parks to go to with your kids?
 Thanks to the New York City Dept. of Parks and Recreation, there are plenty of parks that cater to children, their health, and their mental growth.

-There are great parks all over the city, and all across the five boroughs.
+There are great parks all over the city, with each borough having unique choices.
 However, there are the parks that go beyond expectations.
-Here is a list of parks, some with jungle gyms and splash zones that will give your child’s imagination a good run.
+Here is a list of parks, some with jungle gyms and splash zones, that will give your child’s imagination a good run.

 Located in Central Park, this playground is actually inspired by the Egyptian wing at The Metropolitan Museum of Art.
 The playground features a pyramid-like centerpiece where children are able to climb up and slide down, tire swings, tunnels to hide in, and a water feature.
 This playground might be more ideal for older kids, as every feature is made of stone.